What Role Does Technology Play in Dementia Care?

 1. Alarm System from £50

-Alarm systems can alert certain people when a person with dementia has wandered beyond a certain boundary, for instance their front driveway.
-Sensor beam alarms often use infra red movement detectors which sound an alarm when the beam is broken by a person approaching.
+Alarm systems can alert designated individuals when a person with dementia has wandered beyond a specified boundary, such as their front driveway.
+Sensor beam alarms often use infrared movement detectors, which sound an alarm when the beam is broken by a person approaching.

 These alarms can give relatives of the person in question reassurance that their loved one is safe.
 The only downside to alarm systems is that they cannot be used to locate the exact location of an individual who has wandered beyond a set boundary.

-Tracking devices, which use satellite or mobile technology, have been developed so that people can keep an eye on the exact location of a vulnerable person.
+Tracking devices, which utilise satellite or mobile technology, have been developed to enable individuals to monitor the exact location of a vulnerable person.
 The devices can vary from key rings and watch-based devices to smartphone apps.
 They are often a resort for carers or relatives who know someone who is at risk of putting themselves in danger by wandering.

-Some tracking devices have a panic button that can be pressed by the person being tracked in situations where they find themselves lost or feel like they are in danger.
+Some tracking devices feature a panic button that can be activated by the person being tracked in situations where they feel lost or are in danger.
 This will send an alert to the person who is tracking them.
-The location of the vulnerable person is usually shown on an electronic device such as a mobile phone or desktop.
+The location of the vulnerable person is typically displayed on an electronic device, such as a mobile phone or desktop.

-It can be a huge weight lifted off somebodies shoulders if they know that they can check on their loved ones whereabouts wherever they are at any time of day from their mobile phone.
+It can be a huge weight lifted off someone's shoulders if they know that they can check on their loved ones' whereabouts, wherever they are, at any time of day, from their mobile phone.

 Memory and Cognition Aids